oneapi-src/oneDAL/docs/source/bibliography.rst

    Elements of Statistical Learning Data Mining, Inference, and Prediction.* Springer.

 ..
+[Freund01]
+   Yoav Freund.
+An adaptive version of the boost by majority algorithm.
+   Machine Learning (43), pp. 293-318, 2001.

+..
 [Hastie2009]
    Trevor Hastie, Robert Tibshirani, Jerome Friedman. *The Elements